vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 ### IPDA

-IPDA stand for **I**ntegrated **P**robabilistic **D**ata **A**ssociation.
+IPDA stand for **I**integrated **P**robabilistic **D**ata **A**ssociation.
 It uses extra steps in addition to the regular PDAF.
 The PDAF is extended to also include a probability value which describes the target's existence.
 The main reason for this is to evaluate not only the state of the target but also the probability of existence dependent on the previous states.
 IPDA works in terms of usage the same way the PDAF works.
 The class provides a static function (also called *step*).
 You can use this function by referencing the namespace.

 ```c++